Why All This Pain?

 If you would like to use our transcript of this sermon (updated 2019), please contact us for permission.

-Father Hanly’s sermon for Easter Sunday, The Resurrection of the Lord , Year C, was delivered on 4th April 2010.
-It is sometimes hard to accurately transcribe Father Hanly’s reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.
+Father Hanly's sermon for Easter Sunday, Year C, "Why All This Pain?" was delivered on 4th April 2010.
+It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.

 We hope that Father Hanly’s homilies, always kind, always wise, always full of love, will restore you to peace and harmony through a new understanding of what is important in this world.
 We believe these homilies are inspiring for everyone, not only for Roman Catholics or other Christians.